KevinMass2018/LineServer/README.md

 The server also handles client request like "SHUTDOWN", which will shutdown the server; "QUIT", which will disconnect this client, and stop the thread for this client.
 In case client sends garbage request, SERVER processes it, sends back an "ERR" msg, and continue.

+The server transaction log is rotately saved in a log file.
+Once the log file reaches max 500MB, it is archived into a backup.
+Maximumly five backups can be archived.
+Then the oldest archive log file will be removed.

 Test Cases: